Hatfield Life

 We all know that sometimes life can present its problems, and sometimes we need help, whether with academic studies or with personal problems.
 There is a support network within college for such times:

-Peer Support: The MCR committee includes a male and female welfare officer.
-They hold weekly drop-in hours and are available to talk about any concerns or just have a chat, and can point you in the direction of appropriate help.
+Peer Support: The MCR committee includes Welfare Officers who hold weekly drop-in hours and are available to talk about any concerns or just have a chat, and can point you in the direction of appropriate help.

 College Mentors: At the start of the year every student is allocated a staff mentor who you can approach with any concerns, academic or personal.